midl-dev/tezos-on-gke/README.md

 A private Tezos baking node performs signing, endorsing and accusing.
 It synchronizes exclusively with the two public nodes belonging to the cluster.

-An ssh endpoint is accessed by the remote signer (outside of this setup) to establish a tunnel to the signing daemon.
+An ssh endpoint is accessed by the remote signer (outside of GKE) to establish a tunnel to the signing daemon.

 The remote signer is connected to a Ledger Nano S running the [Tezos Baking app](https://github.com/obsidiansystems/ledger-app-tezos).